xaur/decred-news/journal-template.md

 **Discussions:**

-- { _Interesting discussions that generated new ideas or perspectives_ }
+- { _Interesting discussions on Matrix/Reddit/Twitter/etc. that generated new ideas or perspectives_ }
+- { _Also check https://twitter.com/BisonDigest for best picks from BR_ }

 **Other:**

-- { _e.g. educational posts and anything that doesn't fall in other categories_ }
+- { _e.g. educational posts or anything that does not fit in other categories_ }

 ## Markets

 In {month} DCR was trading between USDT {n.nn}-{n.nn} and BTC { five decimals }-{ five decimals }.
 The average daily rate was ${n.nn}.

 { _Optional: Markets overview, USD and BTC price trends, highs and lows, interesting events, interesting analysis.
-Check here:_
+Sources:_

 - https://twitter.com/applesaucesome1
 - https://www.decredmagazine.com/tag/research-and-analytics/
+- #trading

 }